 How big is the towing industry?

 The U.S. towing and recovery industry generates an estimated $13.3 billion in annual revenue as of 2025, according to IBISWorld market research.
+See how the top towing dispatch platforms are capitalizing on this growth.
 The industry employs approximately 155,000 workers across roughly 35,000 businesses nationwide.

 The roadside assistance segment specifically — which includes services like jump starts, lockouts, tire changes, and fuel delivery in addition to towing — is estimated at $27 billion globally, with North America representing the largest regional market.